Please click the blue links below for quick navigation down the page:

 The German Language Academy is open to rising 8th-12th grade students from beginners to advanced German speakers.
 No matter if your a beginner or advanced student, if you are committed to learning the German language and speaking German 24/7, you will dramatically improve your language skills at the Academy.

-For summer 2018, join us at St. Michael's College in Colchester, Vermont for a U.S. based immersion program in German.
+For the summer, join us at St. Michael's College in Colchester, Vermont for a U.S. based immersion program in German.
 During the four week program, students take part in small classes, creative projects, sports, and live performances all in German.
 From morning assembly until lights out, you’ll be immersed in language with a group of peers at the same competency level as you.
 The curriculum of the German Academy is organized by themes that help you navigate life in this new environment and is based on the longstanding tradition of immersion education at Middlebury College's Language Schools.

 Why Learn German?

 Aside from being a world leader in science, technology, and engineering, Germany is the second largest exporter in the world with the largest economy in Europe and the fourth largest economy worldwide.
 German is one of the 10 most spoken languages in the world and is the official language in six economically powerful nations.
 Germany is also home to many important international corporations, making German a useful language to learn when considering a profession filled with global career opportunities.
 If you love soccer, music (from classical to metal), cars, and gummy bears, studying German is right for you!

 Experience German Culture